Correlation Hashing Network for Efficient Cross-Modal Retrieval

 \section{Introduction}

-While multimedia big data with large volumes and high dimensions are pervasive in search engines and social networks, it has attracted increasing attention to enable approximate nearest neighbors (ANN) search across different media modalities with both computation efficiency and search quality.
-As relevant data from different modalities (image and text) may endow semantic correlations, it is important to support \emph{cross-modal retrieval} that returns semantically-relevant results of one modality in response to a query of different modality.
-An advantageous solution to the cross-modal retrieval is hashing methods \cite{cite:arxiv14hashsurvey}, which transform high-dimensional data into compact binary codes and generate similar binary codes for similar data items.
-In this paper, we will focus on cross-modal hashing that builds data-dependent hash coding for efficient cross-media retrieval \cite{cite:TPAMI14Wiki}.
-Due to large volumes and the semantic gap \cite{cite:TPAMI00SemanticGap}, effective and efficient cross-modal retrieval remains a challenge.
+While large-scale, high-dimensional multimedia big data are pervasive in search engines and social networks, cross-modal retrieval has attracted increasing attention, which enables approximate nearest neighbors (ANN) search across different modalities with computation efficiency and search quality.
+As relevant data from different modalities (image and text) may endow semantic correlations, it is important to support cross-modal retrieval that returns semantically-relevant results of one modality in response to a query of different modality.
+A promising solution to the cross-modal retrieval is hashing methods \cite{cite:Arxiv14HashSurvey}, which transform high-dimensional data into compact binary codes and generate similar binary codes for similar data.
+This paper focuses on cross-modal hashing that builds data-dependent hash coding for efficient cross-media retrieval \cite{cite:TPAMI14Wiki}.
+Due to large volumes and the semantic gap \cite{cite:TPAMI00SemanticGap}, effective cross-modal hashing remains a challenge.

-Many cross-modal hashing methods have been proposed to construct the correlation structures across different modalities in the process of hash function learning and indexes cross-modal data into an isomorphic Hamming space \cite{cite:CVPR10CMSSH,cite:IJCAI11CVH,cite:NIPS12CRH,cite:KDD12MLBE,cite:SIGMOD13IMH,cite:VLDB14MSAE,cite:SIGIR14DCDH,cite:CVPR14CH,cite:AAAI14SCM,cite:MM14CorrAE,cite:IJCAI15QCH}.
-They can be categorized into unsupervised methods \cite{cite:IJCAI11CVH,cite:NIPS12CRH,cite:SIGMOD13IMH} and supervised methods \cite{cite:CVPR10CMSSH,cite:CVPR14CH,cite:AAAI14SCM,cite:IJCAI15QCH}.
-While unsupervised methods are more general and can be trained without semantic labels or relevances, they are restricted by the semantic gap dilemma \cite{cite:TPAMI00SemanticGap} that high-level semantic description of an object often differs from low-level feature descriptors.
+Existing cross-modal hashing methods construct correlation across different modalities in the process of hash function learning and indexes cross-modal data into an isomorphic Hamming space \cite{cite:CVPR10CMSSH,cite:IJCAI11CVH,cite:NIPS12CRH,cite:KDD12MLBE,cite:SIGMOD13IMH,cite:VLDB14MSAE,cite:SIGIR14DCDH,cite:CVPR14CH,cite:AAAI14SCM,cite:IJCAI15QCH,cite:SIGIR16CCQ}.
+They can be categorized into unsupervised methods and supervised methods.
+While unsupervised methods are general and can be trained without semantic labels or relevance feedbacks, they are restricted by the semantic gap \cite{cite:TPAMI00SemanticGap} that high-level semantic description of an object differs from low-level feature descriptors.
 Supervised methods can incorporate semantic labels or relevance feedbacks to mitigate the semantic gap \cite{cite:TPAMI00SemanticGap} and improve the hashing quality, i.e. achieve accurate search with shorter codes.